hl7au/au-fhir-core/input/pagecontent/terminology.md

 This implementation guide does not define any unique value sets.
 The value sets used in this guide are defined in the base FHIR specification, [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/terminology.html), or [NCTS](https://www.healthterminologies.gov.au/integration/R4/fhir/metadata).

-No value sets have been defined for this implementation guide.
+The list below shows the value sets bound to a supported element or element slice.

 {% include res-list-generator.md type="ValueSet" %}